Van-Ziegelstein/Shadow-Tune/README.md

 - A Perl interpreter, preferably `>= 5.26.2`.
 Most Linux and Unix flavors should come with one pre-installed.
 Windows users might want to give [Strawberry Perl](http://strawberryperl.com/) or [ActivePerl](https://www.activestate.com/activeperl) a try. (**Note: Only Strawberry Perl has been tested so far.
 See [Limitations](#limitations) for further information.**)

+- A browser.

 ## Installation
-There are no releases yet.
-If you really want to try this out, then clone the repo.
-Stability is not guaranteed!
+Download the beta from the [Release](https://github.com/Van-Ziegelstein/Shadow-Tune/releases) page or clone the repo.
+After unzipping, you should have some files and various folders at the extraction location.
+(Don't change anything about their hierarchy.)

 ## Launching

 ### Linux and Mac
 The main script is named "shadow_tune.pl".
 Depending on the desktop environment, launching it with a simple click might be possible.
 If that's not an option, you'll need to swallow the bitter pill and open a terminal.
+(Don't forget to make the script executable.)

 ### Windows
 The source files contain a batch script.
-After unzipping, navigate to the "windows" folder and double-click the file (Windows will question its safety and given the twisted mind of *Shadow-Tune*'s maintainer it is probably right).
+Navigate to the "windows" folder and double-click the file (Windows will question its safety and given the twisted mind of *Shadow-Tune*'s maintainer it is probably right).
 The script will check for a Perl interpreter and launch the main program afterwards.